What does a diversified portfolio look like?

 And many of them don’t return what they used to.

 Wouldn’t it be nice if there was something new you could diversify into?

 Diversify your investments with alternative assets like P2P lending at rates as high as 7%.

 Adding collateralized P2P investments to your high or medium-risk investment basket can be a great fall-back in periods of high market volatility.

-We also offer 4% APY and anytime free withdrawals through our Flex account, where your interest is compounded and paid every second.
+We also offer 4% APY and anytime free withdrawals through our Instant Access account, where your interest is compounded and paid every second.